nickzoic/nick.zoic.org/art/decoding-the-making-of/index.md

   to be sure you've backed it up against accidentally deleting the wrong bit of a timeline.

 * Really, what I want is a GUI for writing `ffmpeg` filters.

+* If I'd have a heap more time I'd have bribed a teenager into doing line drawings of the photos and converted them to green glowing lines.